Table of Contents

 • Remove from heat and strain pudding directly into a food processor.

-• Add spices, molasses, vanilla, and bloomed gelatin and mix until gelatin dissolves into the pudding.
+• Add the cinnamon, ground ginger, cloves, nutmeg, molasses, vanilla extract, and bloomed gelatin and mix until the gelatin dissolves into the pudding.

 • Add pumpkin and mix until incorporated.